Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

 ---

-**When you start a session, select the appropriate SuperRoo mode:**
+**When you start a session, select the appropriate SuperRoo skill-mode:**
+- using-superpowers for automatic skill selection
+- brainstorming for design refinement
-- superroo-architect for planning and design
+- writing-plans for implementation planning
-- superroo-code for implementation
+- test-driven-development for feature implementation
-- superroo-debug for investigating bugs
+- systematic-debugging for investigating bugs
-- superroo-review for code review only
+- requesting-code-review for code review only
+- Or use slash commands: /tdd, /debug, /brainstorm, /write-plan, /execute-plan